Consulting and advocacy for Parents

 - Supporting the development of parent support groups for gifted programs and parent affiliate groups for state gifted organizations.

-- Understanding the nature and needs of my gifted child: How do I know if my child is gifted?
+How do I know if my child is gifted?
 Why is my child different?
 What can I do to support her/him?
 How do I help my child understand and celebrate who she/he is?

 Advocating for Gifted and High-Achieving Students in the Era of NCLB